metal-crow/Dark-Souls-PvP-AI/README.md

 r1: 0x000000020

 TODO:
+  the subanimation state address is different when two handing!

   must lock camera(x and y pos and rotation), rotation x set to PI. or 0.
 It changed?
   another animation id is the second swing